bbenedict/bbenedict/100days.md

 ## day 51

 Before my "life happens" interruption, I had started reading about sentiment analysis in the O-Reilly book Introduction to Machine Learning with Python.
-I swicthed back to that work to finish what I started.
+I switched back to that work to finish what I started.
 The implementation was a simple "bag of words" approach.

 ## day 52